agiliq/django-admin-cookbook/README.md

 ### The setup

-YOu have been hired by the United Mytic and Supernormal Research Agency - The UMSRA.
+You have been hired by the United Mytic and Supernormal Research Agency - The UMSRA.
 UMSRA researches and documents mytic and supernormal events.
 You have been tasked with creating a web app where UMSRA researchers can document their findings and look up their collegue's research.

 ### The models

-You plan to write a set of models and an assoicated admin for UMSRA researchers.
+You plan to write a set of models and an associated admin for UMSRA researchers.
 You come up with two apps `entities` and `events`.
 The models are

 #### Events